|Destinasjoner :||Grønland - Island - Norge|

 Minimum age of 10 years for this trip.

 While you are on board the G Expedition, we know that keeping in touch with your family and friends is important to you.
 We want to ensure you have the tools available to keep you connected in some of the most remote regions of the world.
 We have a satellite system, which allows our travellers to connect to the internet or make phone calls with the purchase of personal data credit.
 Travellers may use our computer room or use any Wi-Fi enabled device to connect to our network, which is available in public areas on Decks 4 and 5.
 Satellite phone service is available and private calls can be made from our phone booth.
 Due to using a satellite connection and travelling in remote regions, internet can be slow and sometimes unavailable.
-The connection in the high Arctic is particularly challenging and no connection is available while in and around South Georgia Island.
+The internet connection during the Arctic season presents particular challenges due to the high latitudes of where the ship travels, and connectivity is not guaranteed nor is it ensured.
+No internet connection is available when the ship is in and around South Georgia Islands.

 Check-in times and baggage allowances/restrictions vary by airline and can change at any time.
 For the most up-to-date information for your flight, please contact your airline.
 We recommend checking in online in advance to avoid potential delays at the airport.